2019

 -

-The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
-The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
+Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
+The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This East Gippsland, Vic, 1998 (GSV3077) (P1557), radiometric line data, AWAGS levelled were acquired in 1998 by the VIC Government, and consisted of 16736 line-kilometres of data at a line spacing between 200m and 400m, and 75m terrain clearance.
+These line dataset from the Mount Isa South East, Qld, 2006 survey were acquired in 2006 by the QLD Government, and consisted of 100960 line-kilometres of data at 400m line spacing and 80m terrain clearance.
 To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
 This survey data is essentially levelled to AWAGS.

 -